 Coronary artery disease, or CAD, is a progressive heart disease that is the result of plaque buildup in the arteries that supply blood to the heart.
-It may also be referred to as coronary heart disease, or simply, heart disease.
+This common condition may also be referred to as coronary heart disease, or simply, heart disease.

-In CAD, plaque buildup can create blockages that limit the supply of blood and oxygen to the heart, causing chest pain, commonly called angina.
+In coronary artery disease, plaque buildup can create blockages that limit the supply of blood and oxygen to the heart, causing chest pain, commonly called angina.
 There is also an underlying risk for blood clots that can cause a potentially life-threatening heart attack or stroke.

 It is also common for people with CAD to have peripheral artery disease, or PAD.
-People who have both conditions have an even higher risk for blood clot–related events, like a heart attack or stroke, than people with CAD or PAD alone.
+People who have both conditions have an even higher risk for blood clot–related events, like a heart attack or stroke.
 If you’ve been diagnosed with CAD, you may want to talk with your healthcare professional about getting screened for PAD as well.

 How common is CAD?